logzio/logz-docs/_source/user-guide/accounts/manage-account-usage.md

 Every Tracing account has the utilization option enabled by default, working in increments of 10 minutes.
 This lets you view and analyze your tracing data in real-time.

+These logs are saved as part of your Tracing account and are visible from OpenSearch Dashboards.

-You can find these logs in OpenSearch Dashboards when you filter for the `logzio_tracing_account_utilization` log type.
-They include the following fields:
+Navigate to OpenSearch Dashboards and select your **Tracing account**.
+Next, filter for the `logzio_tracing_account_utilization` log type.

+Trace utilization logs include the following fields:

 |Field name|Description|
 |---|---|